eddydong/eddydong.github.io/index.md

 4. Repeat step #1 to #3 for several times (depth of AI thinking);
 5. The position with the highest gain value should be your next step.

-Sound easy but it needs some work to really turn the idea into workable code.
+Sound easy but it needs some work to really turn the idea into workable code, for instances:

 First you need to setup the chess map: